brekru212/Easy_Bonds_HackRU/README.md

 It takes the data provided by the bloomberg API (various market indexes of various contries) and creates a context table.
 Then using the machine learning products prodvided by Amazon and Google to predict potential GDP growth for a number of the countries using the Indexes provided.

-Update: HackRU Fall 2015 \n
+Update: HackRU Fall 2015

-WINNER Best Financial Hack - Prudential Financial \n WINNER Best Use of Bloomberg Data - Bloomberg \n
+WINNER Best Financial Hack - Prudential Financial

+WINNER Best Use of Bloomberg Data - Bloomberg

 http://devpost.com/software/easy-mon3y